jtr13/EDAV/index.Rmd

 ![](images/banners/banner_red.png)

 Pages in the **red section** contain more extensive **walkthroughs**.
 An example of a red page is the [iris walkthrough](iris.html), where a well-known dataset is presented as a pretty scatterplot and steps are shown from start to finish.
-This page type is the most thorough: it trys to provide full documentation, explanations of design choices, and advice on best practices.
+This page type is the most thorough: it tries to provide full documentation, explanations of design choices, and advice on best practices.
 It's like going to office hours and having a great clarifying chat with a course assistant...in article form.
 If you would like to see a fully-worked-through example of something with a lot of guidance along the way, check out the red pages.

 ### Section III: Documentation (Green)